-The actual process and materials used for encapsulation vary from contractor to contractor; however, the basic procedures involve sealing all openings in the sidewalls, including vents and doors leading to the exterior.
+The actual process and materials used for encapsulation vary per installer; however, the basic procedures involve sealing all openings in the sidewalls, including vents and doors leading to the exterior.
 This stops the penetration of outside air.
-Then, insulate the walls to minimize heat transfer from the inside as well as the outside of the crawl space.
+Then, they will insulate the walls to minimize heat transfer from the inside as well as the outside of the crawl space.
 Finally, to keep water vapors from entering the space around the ground, a vapor barrier product is installed.

 After ensuring the elimination of all outside air, the next step is to remove the remaining humidity and moisture from the crawl space.
 This process involves conditioning the air through the addition of vents to allow conditioned air to be pulled from the living area.
 A dehumidifier is also recommended to reduce and control humidity.

 There are many benefits of encapsulation, the most noteable are:

 - Moisture reduction to prevent mold growth and rotting wood

 - Reduced heating and cooling costs